research-library/biotech/notes.md

 ## 1. Abstract

 This document outlines a design framework for improving human health through small-scale biotechnology interventions operating at the cellular and subcellular level.
-The approach centers on engineering biological systems from within: artificial organelles, programmable gene editing (CRISPR-Cas9, prime editing, and the newly discovered TIGR-Tas systems), RNA-based gene regulation (microRNAs), biomolecular condensate engineering, programmable delivery vehicles, protein and peptide therapeutics, and cellular reprogramming including stem cell and cell-based therapies.
+The approach centers on engineering biological systems from within: programmable gene editing (CRISPR-Cas9, prime editing, and the newly discovered TIGR-Tas systems), RNA-based gene regulation (microRNAs), biomolecular condensate engineering, programmable delivery vehicles, protein and peptide therapeutics, and cellular reprogramming including stem cell and cell-based therapies.
 These interventions aim to restore, enhance, or supplement native cellular function in the context of aging, metabolic disease, immune dysfunction, and tissue degeneration.

 ---